Funeral Songs for Grandpa in 2025

 What are the most popular funeral songs for a grandpa?

-The most requested songs for a grandpa's funeral include "Amazing Grace", "Taps", "You Raise Me Up".
+The most requested songs for a grandpa's funeral include "Amazing Grace", "Taps", "Precious Lord, Take My Hand".
 These songs resonate because they capture the unique bond and memories shared.

 Should I choose songs my grandpa loved or songs about them?